 Growth hormone, produced during delta sleep, is involved in tissue repair.
-Therefore, disrupted stage 4 (delta) sleep associated with fibromyalgia may account for low levels of growth hormone.
-Growth hormone stimulates the production of insulin-like growth factor I (IGF-I) in the liver.
-Most patients with fibromyalgia have low levels of IGF-I and that low levels are specific and sensitive for fibromyalgia [3,9].
+Therefore, disrupted stage 4 (delta) sleep associated with fibromyalgia may account for low levels of growth hormone [3, 9].

-Nerve growth factor was found to be 4 times higher in the CSF of patients with fibromyalgia than it was in the CSF of individuals without the condition.
 Nerve growth factor enhances the production of substance P in afferent neurons, increasing an individual's sensitivity to or awareness of pain.
-Nerve growth factor also may play a role in spreading or redistributing perceived pain signals.

-Cognitive impairment.
 Fibromyalgia is associated with a decline in short-term, working, episodic, semantic (predominantly verbal), and procedural (skills) memory.
 Imaging modalities such as single-photon emission computed tomography (SPECT) scanning have helped to define decreased blood flow in the right and left caudate nuclei and thalami.